jokergoo/circlize/README.md

 For specific use in genomics, a function which draws the ideogram and initializes sectors for chromosomes is supported:
 - `circos.initializeWithIdeogram`

-Several interesting figures can be found in `example/`

 More tests will be added.

 ### Install